bleech/flynt-docs/content/guide/components/what-is-component.md

 </html>
 ```

-The `area` helper function is created by the [TimberLoader](https://github.com/flyntwp/flynt-starter-theme/blob/master/Features/TimberLoader/README.md) feature using the `renderComponent` filter provided by the [Flynt Core plugin](/guide/core/).
+The `area` helper function is created by the [TimberLoader](https://github.com/flyntwp/flynt-starter-theme/blob/master/Features/TimberLoader/README.md) feature using the `renderComponent` filter provided by [Flynt Core](/guide/core/).

-## Organising Components into Categories
+## Organizing Components into Categories

-Components are always categorised according to their predominant use case.
+Components are always categorized according to their predominant use case.
 This helps to clarify the purpose of a component and in quickly identifying an appropriate component to re-use.
-The available categores are as follows:
+The name of every component is prefixed with one of the following categories:
+- Table
 <div class="alert alert-list">
   <ul>
     <li>